unchainedshop/unchained/docs/source/advanced-config/delivery.md

 };
 ```

+- **typeSupported(type: [DeliveryProviderType](https://docs.unchained.shop/types/types/enums/delivery.DeliveryProviderType.html))**: Defines which type of delivery providers this adapter support.
-- `configurationError(transactionContext: any)`: returns any issue found with the delivery adapter configuration.  its passed current transaction object that lets you check if everything is working for proper functioning of the adapter.
+- **configurationError(transactionContext: any): [DeliveryError](https://docs.unchained.shop/types/enums/delivery.DeliveryError.html)**: returns any issue found with the delivery adapter configuration.  its passed current transaction object that lets you check if everything is working for proper functioning of the adapter.
-- `estimatedDeliveryThroughput(warehousingThroughputTime: number)`: Used to send an estimation delivery time of the adapter.
+- **estimatedDeliveryThroughput(warehousingThroughputTime: number)**: Used to send an estimation delivery time of the adapter.
-- `isActive`: Used to enable or disable the adapter.
+- **isActive**: Used to enable or disable the adapter.
-- `isAutoReleaseAllowed`: Determined if the delivery provider should change status automatically or if manual confirmation of delivery is required.
+- **isAutoReleaseAllowed**: Determined if the delivery provider should change status automatically or if manual confirmation of delivery is required.
-- `pickUpLocationById(locationId: string)`: returns a delivery location with the specified ID from the list of locations returned from `pickUpLocations`.
+- **pickUpLocationById(locationId: string): [DeliveryLocation](https://docs.unchained.shop/types/interfaces/delivery.DeliveryLocation.html)**: returns a delivery location with the specified ID from the list of locations returned from `pickUpLocations`.
-- `pickUpLocations` returns list of delivery locations available with a particular delivery adapter
+- **pickUpLocations: [DeliveryLocation](https://docs.unchained.shop/types/interfaces/delivery.DeliveryLocation.html)[]** returns list of delivery locations available with a particular delivery adapter
-- `send`: Determines the if an order is delivered or not. if this function returns true the order delivery status will be changed to **DELIVERED**, if it returns false order delivery status stays the same (PENDING) but the order status can be changed but if it throws an error the order will be canceled.
+- **send: boolean | [Work](https://docs.unchained.shop/types/types/types/worker.Work.html)**: Determines the if an order is delivered or not. if this function returns true the order delivery status will be changed to **DELIVERED**, if it returns false order delivery status stays the same (PENDING) but the order status can be changed but if it throws an error the order will be canceled.